Delta Express (India)

-Delta Express is an Express Train in India which runs between Kacheguda of Telangana and Repalle of Andhra Pradesh.
+Delta Express is an Express Train in India which runs between Vikarabad of Telangana and Repalle of Andhra Pradesh.
 The South Central Railway zone of the Indian Railways administers this train.
-Train number 17625 runs from Kacheguda to Repalle while 17626 runs from Repalle to Vikarabad Junction.
+Train number 17625 runs from Vikarabad to Repalle while 17626 runs from Repalle to Vikarabad Junction.

 The train was one of the oldest passenger trains of SCR and the most popular service in the route which used to cater many middle class people reaching the Hyderabad with a very less price, Initially this used to run as a fast passenger service and used to always run highly occupancy throughout the year, from 19 October 2017 the train was upgraded to an express service.

 Features

 The Kacheguda–Repalle Express is usually hauled by a WDM-2/WDM-3A.